Aniket-3103/Streamyard/README.md

 For front-end, I've used simple **HTML** and **CSS**

+ALL THE FILES AND FOLDERS ARE ON MASTER BRANCH.

 **To build docker container and to run application, use command: docker compose up**

 **Screenshots:**